symbol/symbol-docs/source/concepts/metadata.rst

     Metadata used to attach relevant information to an asset

 Bob works as a digital notary that stamp accounts on the NEM blockchain.
-When a customer comes to Bob to notarize a document, he checks the authentication of the customer’s documents then **tags the account with a metadata transaction**.
+When a customer comes to Bob to notarize a document, he checks the authentication of the customer’s documents then **tags the account with a MetadataTransaction**.

 Alice a recent graduate and wants her educational certificate accredited to her NEM account to avoid the hassle of repeatedly providing verification of her degree.
 So she goes to Bob and provides him with proof of her degree.
 Once Alice pays Bob a fee, Bob verifies the authenticity and stamps Alice’s account with metadata that signifies her degree.